At the heart of the Weekend MBA format is a

 MAP requires Weekend students to commit to a full week of travel and/or on-site work in late February/early March of the first year.

-Courses are woven into three themed groups: strategic growth, executing the strategy, and competing globally.
 In each themed group, you’ll deepen the knowledge acquired in the core, and you’ll examine a common case across several courses from different disciplines.
 You might look at a growth challenge first through the lens of a financial analyst and then through the eyes of a brand manager.
 Maybe you will learn how an issue of corporate governance and transparency would be affected by a particular method of raising capital.

 Year two in the Weekend format is all about the broad perspective required of business leaders.